EaterOA/WarDance/README.md

 If you want to build the project and try it out, you must have SFML 2.1 headers and libaries somewhere.
 Visit http://www.sfml-dev.org/download/sfml/2.1/ for those files.

-### Visual C++ ###
+### Visual Studio ###

-To build on VC++, simply make a new project and import all the source and header files into it.
+To build on Visual Studio, simply make a new project and import all the source and header files into it.
 Then, follow the instructions at http://www.sfml-dev.org/tutorials/2.1/start-vc.php to configure SFML for your project.
 In summary, be sure you've specified: the include location, the link location, and the linked libararies.
 Also, make sure to copy the corresponding dlls to where your executable will be.

-### GCC ###
+### g++ ###

 Building on Linux is more complicated.
 The actual compilation and linking steps for WarDance are all automated in the Makefile that's included in the src folder, but the problem lies in how to get SFML to work in the first place.